 COVID-19 Evangelization Resources

-This is a page with online resources for Parish Leaders and Catechists particularly during this unprecedented time.
-We hope these resources will enable you to continue to support your catechists, parish youth and adults.
+This is a page with online resources for Parish Leaders and Catechists during this unprecedented time.
+We hope these resources will enable you to continue to support your parish staff, catechists, youth, and adults.

 In order to help our pastors and their teams, the Office for Evangelization and Discipleship has developed a step-by-step Action Plan to cultivate and mobilize a team for the good of the Church’s mission in this time.

 Click the image below for a series of short videos where Brad Bursa discusses ideas on how to implement the Evangelization Action Plan

 For the detailed step-by-step plan document CLICK HERE.

 Many pastors and parish staff have decided to call all of their parishioners, as a way to stay in touch and meet the needs of their people.
 The following resources will equip you to make this an effective and powerful form of outreach:

 - Training on Effective Phone Call Outreach: PDF / PPTX